 - Indiana University Information Environment (IUIE), for reporting and accessing university data

-- Enterprise Business Intelligence (EBI), for analyzing and understanding university data
+- Decision Support Initiative for analyzing and understanding university data

 - Enterprise Web Technical Services, for managing and maintaining all of IU's central web servers and related services